Dask (software): Life sciences

 Dask is used for high resolution, 4-dimensional, cellular imagery by Harvard Medical School, Howard Hughes Medical Institute, Chan Zuckerberg Initiative, and the UC Berkeley Advanced Bioimaging Center.
 They record the evolution and movements of a 3-dimensional cell over time, in maximum detail.
 This generates large amounts of data that is difficult to analyze with traditional methods.
-Dask helps them scale their data analysis workflows with its familiar API that resembles NumPy, Pandas, and scikit-learn code.
+Dask helps them scale their data analysis workflows with its API that resembles NumPy, Pandas, and scikit-learn code.

 Dask is also used at the Novartis Institute for Biomedical Research to scale machine learning prototypes.